crossplane/docs/content/v1.14/concepts/composite-resource-definitions.md

 <!-- vale off -->
 #### defaultCompositeDeletePolicy
 <!-- vale on -->
-The `defaultCompositeDeletePolicy` defines the deletion policy for composite resources and claims.
+The `defaultCompositeDeletePolicy` defines the default value for the claim's `compositeDeletePolicy` property if the user doesn't specify a value when creating the claim.
+The claim controller uses the `compositeDeletePolicy` property to specify the propagation policy when deleting the associated composite.
+The `compositeDeletePolicy` doesn't apply to standalone composites that don't have associated claims.

+Using a `defaultCompositeDeletePolicy: Background` policy causes the CRD for the claim to have the default value `Background` for the `compositeDeletePolicy` property.
-Using a `defaultCompositeDeletePolicy: Background` policy deletes the composite resource or Claim and relies on Kubernetes to delete the remaining dependent objects, like managed resources or secrets.
+When a deleted claim has the `compositeDeletePolicy` property set to `Background` the claim controller deletes the composite resource using the propagation policy `background` and returns, relying on Kubernetes to delete the remaining child objects, like managed resources, nested composites and secrets.

-Using `defaultCompositeDeletePolicy: Foreground` causes Kubernetes to attach a `foregroundDeletion` finalizer to the composite resource or Claim.
-Kubernetes deletes all the dependent objects before deleting the composite resource or Claim.
+Using `defaultCompositeDeletePolicy: Foreground` causes the CRD for the claim to have the `compositeDeletePolicy` default value `Foreground`.
+When a deleted claim has the `compositeDeletePolicy` property set to `Foreground` the controller deletes the associated composite using the propagation policy `foreground`.
+This causes Kubernetes to use foreground cascading deletion which deletes all child resources before deleting the parent resource.
+The claim controller waits for the composite deletion to finish before returning.

+When creating a claim the user can override the `defaultCompositeDeletePolicy` by including the `spec.compositeDeletePolicy` property with either the `Background` or `Foreground` value.

 The default value is `defaultCompositeDeletePolicy: Background`.